-Powys may be the largest county in Wales but it is also the least densely populated with vast tracts of wild and beautiful moorland in north, mid and south Powys such as the scenic Elan Valley or the stunning and wild Brecon Beacons.
+Powys may be the largest county in Wales, but it is also the least densely populated with vast tracts of wild and beautiful moorland in north, mid and south Powys such as the scenic Elan Valley or the stunning and wild Brecon Beacons.
 Powys is predominantly a rural area covered in small traditional family farms offer delightful farm cottage holidays in beautiful secluded locations.
-The unspoilt, quiet and undeveloped nature of the area makes it a truely inspiring place to walk, cycle, birdwatch, experience traditional farming and other outdoor activities.
-There are no urban connurbations in Powys, just small and sleepy market towns such as Brecon, Rhayader and Machynlleth.
+The unspoilt, quiet and undeveloped nature of the area makes it a truly inspiring place to walk, cycle, birdwatch, experience traditional farming and other outdoor activities.
+There are no urban conurbations in Powys, just small and sleepy market towns such as Brecon, Rhayader and Machynlleth.
 Visitors come to the county for its fantastic landscapes, quiet roads, small scale attractions, wonderful wildlife and a friendly welcome.

 Tawny Owl Lodge, a small child-friendly cottage on the grounds of picturesque Oakwood Lodges resort near the historic market town of Rhayader, Powys, offers a cosy Mid-Wales rural retreat for families looking to escape the bustle of everyday life, featuring a private garden and hot tub.

 Merlin Lodge enjoys fantastic views from its terrace and from its private hot tub.
 The spacious, light-filled pet-friendly cottage in Rhayader, Powys, boasts a combination of modernity and rustic charm as well as fantastic opportunities for hiking, cycling in the beautiful Elan Valley.